Laxus, though how much of a Face he was to start with is debatable.

 The entire reason Oración Seis seeks Nirvana is the ability to cause these at will in whoever they want.

 Gray in the anime exclusive arc, though he's more of a Fake Defector.
 It turns out that Natsu forgot a promise to the villager that was sealed by Daphne and he kind of wanted him to destroy Daphne's artificial dragon.

-Fanservice: Oh dear sweet Lord of everything holy in this sweet world, where do we start?!
+Fanservice: Oh dear sweet Lord, where do we start?!
 It might as well be a requirement to be sexy in order to get into Fairy Tail!
 The anime even has a unique sound effect just for the fanservice moments.
 (Wow!)
 And it gets plenty of use.
-If Mashima isn't hitched yet, he seriously needs to be!

 Every female character provides some.
 Seriously, it must be a requirement to join Fairy Tail, or any wizard guild for that matter.

 Not to forget, whenever the opportunity arises, the feet of the female cast are shown to the audience Examples 1, with Erza and Lucy being the greatest offenders.

 Then there's the "Welcome to Fairy Hills!" special chapter.
 It IS fanservice in forty pages with a little plot in between, though it has plenty of Character Development for the female members we don't usually get to see.

 Curiously, this is exactly the special chapter they chose to make an OVA.
 Also, as unbelievable as it sounds, it seems that they chose to add even more Fanservice, notably for the female crowd.

 The Tenrou Island Arc starts with Lucy in the bath, then Cana in the bath, then with everyone going on a ship under the hot sun so they're sweaty and in tropical wear, and Lucy and Cana spend their battles in only a bikini!

 Absolutely the only reason why Gray forgets every part of his waiter's outfit except the bow tie.